 - Sprig of lavender and lemon twist for garnish

 How to Mix:

-Place the Mixicles® cube in a champagne flute.
+Place the Mixicles® cube in a champagne flute and allow it to thaw for 5 to 10 minutes.
 Add the gin and then top up with Champagne.
-Stir gently and garnish with lavender.
+Garnish with lavender and a lemon twist.